AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 ## Muting all chat group members

 This method mutes all the chat group members.
-If this method call succeeds, none of the chat group members can send messages in the chat group and in all threads within the chat group, except those in the group [allow list](./agora_chat_restful_group_allowlist?platform=RESTful).
+If this method call succeeds, none of the chat group members can send messages in the chat group or in any threads within the chat group, except those in the group [allow list](./agora_chat_restful_group_allowlist?platform=RESTful).

 ### HTTP request